Otus-DevOps-2018-09/revard_microservices/README.md

 In this scenario we use external role solval.gitlab_runner, so you need install it first.
 For proper config edit tag_gitlab-runner.yml in ansible/group_vars dir, write you gitlab token.
 You can pun more than one runner in config.

-Create gce instances (using tags for define runner)
+Create gce instances (using tags for define runner):
 ```
 gcloud compute instances create gitlab-runner --tags=gitlab-runner  --image-family docker-host
 ```

 For automation this you can write new conf in terraform.

-For final runner  registration run playbook
+For final runner  registration run playbook:
 ```
 ansible-playbook playbooks/gitlab-runner.yml
 ```